Do Informational Cascades Happen with Non-myopic Agents?: Introduction

-The second contribution of this paper is to show that a considerable simplification can be performed in the aforementioned FPE.
-In particular, we exploit the structure of our model and show, through a series of simplifying steps, that the sufficient statistic can be reduced to a finite-dimensional object of size that grows exponentially with the number of players, $N$, and subsequently to an object that only grows quadratically with $N$.
-This simplification and the resulting sufficient statistic have a very intuitive explanation that relates this model to the original sequential model of~\cite{Banerjee1992,Bikhchandani1992} and highlights the fundamental differences between the two settings.
+Although this sequential decomposition and the ensuing FPE reduce considerably the problem of finding a PBE, the FPE is still quite cumbersome since it has an exponential dimension in the number of players $N$ (the dimensions of the domain of the value functions).
+Hence, solving the FPE to find PBE is infeasible for large-scale systems.
+The second contribution of this paper is to show that by exploiting the structure of our model, we can further simplify the FPE such that the dimension of the domain of the value functions only grows quadratically with $N$.
+This simplification and the resulting summarizing variables have a very intuitive explanation that relates this model to the original sequential model of~\cite{Banerjee1992,Bikhchandani1992} and highlights the fundamental differences between the two models.
 This quadratic-dimension FPE can be solved numerically in practice even for relatively large $N$.
 We present numerical results indicating that more collaborative equilibria emerge in this setting if players are sufficiently patient.
 In particular, players are willing to reveal their information even though they are quite certain that the value of the product is good and they would have bought it if they were acting myopically.

 \optv{arxiv}{ The third contribution of this paper is to prove existence for the solution of the FPE and to characterize the structure of the solutions.
 Structural properties of the equilibrium strategies that apply to all of the solutions of the FPE are investigated.
 Specifically, the existence of a specific type of strategies, i.e., threshold policies, is proved. }